bluzelle/curium/docs/public/buildvalidatorsentry.md

     Note: You can skip this step if you are not adding any validators.

+10. In config.toml, set the following:

+        addr_book_strict = false

-10. Edit ".blzd/config/app.toml" to set the minimum-gas-prices to “10.0ubnt”
+11. Edit ".blzd/config/app.toml" to set the minimum-gas-prices to “10.0ubnt”

         # The minimum gas prices a validator is willing to accept for processing a
         # transaction.
 A transaction's fees must meet the minimum of any denomination